pettiboy/Abhiyantriki_2021/README.md

 ## TODO

+- [x] ExpoAndSpeakers for small screens
-- [ ] ExpoAndSpeakers for small screens
+- [ ] ExpoAndSpeakers for small screens - nav container
 - [ ] Footer in ExpoAndSpeakers in full screen
 - [ ] Particles for all headings
 - [ ] Sponsers page